MrTortoise/MrTortoise.github.io/_posts/2018-03-18-deathstar-architecture.md

 This enables large simple solutions to complex problems.
 However, feeling the pressure to know when to make decisions is hard.

-Unlike with refactoring code (connaissance and groups that practice together help build shared consensus) refactoring large scale architecturally is still very much touchy feely about the when.
+Unlike with refactoring code ([connaissance](https://en.wikipedia.org/wiki/Connascence) and groups that practice together help build shared consensus) refactoring large scale architecturally is still very much touchy feely about the when.
 Or maybe thats just my ignorance (link me up!).

 Devops and 'measure the key things' are helping here.
 But still, it won't help with the deathstar - the death star happens earlier and gets you before you get the data to pressure change.

 ## How to build a Death Star

-Odds are you have an almost functional ones and have some rebels in your business frustrating you already.
+Odds are you have an almost functional one and have some rebels in your business frustrating you already.
+But generally taking the following simple steps will suffice.

 1. Take the cheaper faster option.
 1. Take the cheaper faster option.
 1. Goto 1.

 That is *reality*.
-If you don't do this you are probably dead or already an established corporate entity in which case I am merely recounting the first 5-10 years of your life
+If you don't do this you are probably dead or already an established corporate entity in which case I am merely recounting the first 5-10 years of your life.
+Unfortunately there are many traps you will fall into on the way - namely taking on big dependencies.
+The most common are things like IDE's, build pipeline and the real topic here big add expensive database that encourages you to make bad decisions.
+None of these need to be taken.

 {% include youtubePlayer.html id="0oBx7Jg4m-o" %}